 This easy vegan fudge combines some of the highest plant based sauces of calcium such as sesame seeds, figs, almonds and molasses to make a delicious fudge.
 If you’re following a plant-based/vegan or dairy-free diet you will undoubtedly come across someone that asks where you get your calcium from.
-So next time answer fudge!
+A great recipe for vegan calcium.

 One piece of this fudge provides over 35% of your RDA of calcium for a healthy adult (251 mg).
 For children 1-3 one square provides 70% of their calcium RDA.
 Also for children 4-10 a single square provides about 50% of their RDA of calcium.